What's new in Deep Security 10.0?

 Enhanced anti-malware and ransomware scanning with behavior monitoring

 Threat actors are becoming more sophisticated and often use techniques to bypass traditional virus pattern matching.
 These advanced threats are difficult to detect and require new technology to do so.
-Deep Security 10 provides security settings that you can apply to Windows® computers protected by a Deep Security Agent.
+Deep Security 10 provides enhanced anti-malware and ransomeware scanning that you can apply to Windows® computers protected by a Deep Security Agent.
 These settings enable you to go beyond malware pattern matching and identify suspicious files that could potentially contain emerging malware that hasn’t yet been added to the anti-malware patterns (known as a zero-day attack).